Cape Pillar

 Cape Pillar is a rural locality in the local government area (LGA) of Tasman in the South-east LGA region of Tasmania.
 The locality is about 27 km south-east of the town of Nubeena.
-The 2016 census recorded a population of 4 for the state suburb of Cape Pillar.
+The 2016 census recorded a population of four for the state suburb of Cape Pillar.

 It is on the Tasman Peninsula in the Tasman National Park, adjacent to Tasman Island.

 It is notable as a coastal feature of the Dolerite landscape of the area.

 It has been captured in illustrations as early as 1824 and later.

 It is the location of a rare casuarina, Allocasuarina crassa.

-It has been an area where whales have been sighted.
+Whales have been sighted in the area.

 It is a reference point on the coast for mapping by Australian navy hydrographic service.

 History

 Cape Pillar is a confirmed locality.

 Geography

 The waters of the Tasman Sea form the western, southern and eastern boundaries.

 Road infrastructure

 Route C344 (Fortescue Bay Road) passes to the north of the locality.
 From there, Three Capes Track provides access to the locality.